One of the most important decisions you’ll have to make for your LLC is choosing the state in which to incorporate.

-- The Delaware General Corporation and Business Entity Law is highly accommodating.
-It allows corporations to avoid paying taxes on some forms of out-of-state income.
+Its General Corporation and Business Entity Law allows corporations to avoid some out-of-state income taxes.

-- Delaware offers low franchise and initial filing fees plus strong privacy protections for owners, who are not required to publicly disclose themselves.
+Delaware offers low franchise and initial filing fees as well as strong privacy protections for business owners.

 While Nevada is a relative newcomer, its legislature has worked since the early 1990s to turn the state into a business-friendly environment.
 Nevada’s advantages have made it a rival to Delaware in reducing the tax burden for business owners, and their particular combination of benefits makes it especially appropriate for smaller businesses.